It’s always concerning to see that one of your houseplants isn’t thriving quite as much as you’d like it to be.

 If you find that when you take you Pilea from it’s pot that some of the roots have turned brown and soft then you could be in for the far bigger problem of root rot.
 In this case make sure to repot as soon as you can, removing as many of the infected (brown) roots as possible.
 You can read all about how to prevent, spot and fix root rot in our guide.

-So overall we’ve found that there’s a wide range of reasons that your Pilea could be developing some curling in the leaves, but all of these problems can be easily solved with a little care and attention to how your Pilea is doing.
+So overall we’ve found that there’s a wide range of reasons that your Pilea could be developing some curling, cupping or wrinkles in the leaves, but all of these problems can be easily solved with a little care and attention to how your Pilea is doing.
 Keeping up good habits and making sure that you know the warning signs should help in fending off leaf curling from happening to your Pilea again.